 Brian is a goal-oriented team player skilled in network engineering, security engineering, and information systems analysis.
 He has an accomplished record of bridging business and technology goals to deliver complex enterprise technology solutions.
 Brian has a proven ability to work with both technical and executive level staff, contributing as a trusted adviser and subject matter expert.

-Brian is Principal Consultant at Cybersecurity Concepts, LLC in Denver, Colorado.
-Previously, he served as Lead Senior Security Engineer at Sungard Availability Services.
+Brian is FVP, Information Security Manager – Threat Operations at Bank of Hope in Los Angeles, California.
+Previously, Brian was Principal Consultant at Cybersecurity Concepts, LLC in Denver, Colorado.
+Brian also served as Lead Senior Security Engineer at Sungard Availability Services.
 Prior to Sungard AS, Brian was a business consultant working for InteliSecure where he aligned client business priorities with critical data asset protection strategies.

 From 2004 to 2010, Brian served in the U.S. Army as Senior Information Systems Analyst with 3rd Special Forces Group (Airborne).
 From 2010 to 2015, he served in the Colorado Army National Guard as Senior Information Technology Specialist with 19th Special Forces Group (Airborne), and from 2015 to 2016 served as Information Technology Team Chief with 147th Brigade Support Battalion.

 Brian Carroll served three combat tours in Afghanistan and Iraq where he specialized in building communications infrastructure and information technology resources in remote areas.
 During his free time in Afghanistan, Brian helped build, operate, and maintain a pirate radio network.
 Brian also conducted joint military training exercises in South Korea with the Republic of Korea Army Special Warfare Command where he led a special operations communications support team.